 Meanwhile, sieve the flour into a large bowl and add in the porridge oats, ground ginger and mixed spice.
 Stir to combine and create a well in the centre.

 Slowly pour the treacle mix into the well and stir everything together until you have an even, sticky, oaty mass.
 Whisk up your eggs and milk with a fork and stir this into the mix.

 Pour the mixture into the loaf tin and bake for roughly 1hr 10 mins, checking its progress at 45 mins.
 Once baked, remove from the oven and allow to sit in the tin for half an hour before turning onto a wire rack.

 When the parkin is cool, wrap it in foil or parchment and store in an air-tight container…it will last for a couple of weeks, getting stickier and even more delicious over time!

 Combine the granulated sugar, ginger and cinnamon and tip out onto a plate.

-Using a mandoline, finely slice the pears on the cross-section (roughly 2mm thick) and dip each side in the sugar mix.
+Using a mandoline, finely slice the pears on the cross-section (roughly 2mm thick) and dip each slice in the sugar mix.
 Lie the pear slices out across a lined baking tray and put in the oven for half an hour (check them every so often to make sure they are caramelising nicely and not catching too much).
-Now turn them over, carefully and bake for a further 15-20 minutes.
+Now turn them over and bake for a further 15-20 minutes.

 Using a palette knife, smooth the creme fraiche over your parkin loaf until you have a neat, even coating.
 Now line the sticky pear slices around the sides of the cake and across the top.
 Finish with another dusting of icing sugar and a little dust of cinnamon.
 Enjoy!